wickedlyethan/ink-soaked/README.md

 I've added a few minor modifications to make choice text more apparent and left-aligned, much like in Twine 2's default story format, Harlowe, and to have a strong emphasis on readability and mobile-responsiveness.
 But the beauty of CSS is [anyone can do it](https://www.w3schools.com/css/)!
 Make your story beautiful!

+### Text Timing

+In the `settings.js` file there are a lot of variables for the exact timing of text appearing on the screen.
+This was inspired by Joseph Humfrey's wonderful essay on ["Designing Text UX for Effortless Reading"](https://youtu.be/mopBSNyFEE4), and while the defaults aren't perfect, they create a relaxing, simple reading experience.

+However, this tool is about control, so there are broad boolean variables for disabling these behaviors.
+You can make all the text and choices render simultaneously, have a delay between choices and body text, have a delay only between different choices, etc.

+If you'd like to change the behavior of the text itself fading in, that is done on line 34 of `style.css`, where the story text is set to an opacity of 0, then gains an attribute that makes it fade in.
+Simply change the opacity from 0 to 1 and the text will not fade in, as well as disable all fade timing.

 ### Images

 Inserting images is incredibly easy: simply insert an HTML `img` tag as its own line anywhere in your ink script, with the correct `src` path for the image.
-The CSS included in this template will make it fit into the current story container.
+The CSS included in this template will make it fit into the current story container, as if it is a line of text.
 For example:

 ```
 <img src="images/1.jpg">